-When taking the train from Munich to Lausanne, you can choose to depart from train stations like München Hbf, München Hackerbrücke and München Marienplatz.
-Your trip can end in train stations such as Lausanne, Lausanne, Closelet and Lausanne, Grattapaille.
+When taking a train from Munich, you have a couple of train stations you can depart from including München Hbf, München Hackerbrücke and München Marienplatz.
+When you arrive in Lausanne, your train can arrive in train stations including Lausanne, Lausanne, Closelet and Lausanne, Grattapaille.

-Omio customers who travel this route most frequently depart from München Hbf and arrive in Lausanne.
+Omio customers travelling this route book their trains from München Hbf to Lausanne.

-Passengers board the train most frequently from München Hbf, which is located around 1 mile (s) / 1 km away from the city centre, and they get off the train at Lausanne, located 0 mile (s) / 0 km away from the city centre.
+Passengers board the train most frequently from München Hbf, which is located around 0.8 miles (1.3 km) away from the city centre, and they get off the train at Lausanne, located 0.2 miles (311 m) away from the city centre.